Kazmirchuk/nats-tcl/API.md

 Opens a TCP connection to one of the NATS servers specified in the `servers` list.
 Unless the `-async` option is given, this call blocks in a `vwait` loop until the connection is completed, including a TLS handshake if needed.

 ### objectName disconnect
 Flushes all outgoing data, closes the TCP connection and sets the `status` to "closed".
+Pending asynchronous requests are cancelled.

 ### objectName publish subject message ?args?
 This method can be used in 2 ways.
 The simple way: